kernelwernel/VMAware/README.md

 - Able to guess the VM brand
 - Able to add your own custom VM detection techniques
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits
-- Contains seperate MIT and GPL-3.0 compliant library header files
+- Contains separate MIT and GPL-3.0 compliant library header files

 - - -